Win-C/Win-C/README.md

 ## Hi, I'm Winnie. 👋

-I'm a full-stack software engineer that focuses on building scalable and maintainable code as well as an interest in user security and privacy 🕵🏻‍♀️.
-I like to build 🏗 and bring ideas 💡 to life.
+I'm a full-stack software engineer that focuses on writing scalable and maintainable code.
+I have an interest in user security and privacy 🕵🏻‍♀️ so I keep this in mind when I'm building user-focused products and experiences.
+In short, I like to build 🏗 and bring ideas 💡 to life.

 I'm looking for new opportunities so reach out if you want to connect or collaborate!